Telling the difference between the different types of solar panels isn’t as difficult as you think.

 This black hue gives it a sophisticated finish, making it an ideal choice in modern times.

-The monocrystalline solar cells are very expensive, last longer, and have a higher efficiency rate above 20% compared to the other types of solar panels.
+The monocrystalline solar cells are very expensive, last longer, and have a higher efficiency rate above 20% compared to other solar panels.

-They also occupy less space and are slightly less affected by high temperatures compared to polycrystalline panels.
+They also occupy less space and are slightly less affected by high temperatures than polycrystalline panels.

-Another name for polycrystalline solar panels is “multi-crystalline” panels; they are considered mid-range panels and are more affordable.
+Another name for polycrystalline solar panels is “multi-crystalline” panels; they are considered mid-range and more affordable.

-Just as the name “Poly” infers many, polycrystalline cells are made from many fragments of silicon.
+As “Poly” infers many, polycrystalline cells are made from many silicon fragments.

-These raw silicon crystal are melted together, and then it is allowed to fragment.
+These raw silicon crystals are melted together, and then they are allowed to fragment.

 Once it cools down, the fragmented silicon is sliced into polycrystalline solar wafers.

-This production method is a faster and cheaper process, unlike the manufacturing of monocrystalline panels.
+This production method is a faster and cheaper process, unlike manufacturing monocrystalline panels.

-The polycrystalline solar panels don’t generate much electricity from the sun like monocrystalline panels.
+Polycrystalline solar panels don’t generate as much electricity from the sun as monocrystalline panels.

 This occurs because the electrons encounter restrictions in movement due to the concentration of many crystals per cell.